hgrecco/mdform/README.rst

     >>> html = md.convert(text)           # this is the jinja template
     >>> form_dict = md.mdform_definition  # this is the definition dict

-The html output will be a jinja2_ template.
+The html output will be a jinja2_ template and `mdform_definition` a dict describing the form.

 Syntax